Pemphigus Vulgaris

 • Monitor for signs of infection

-• Oral therapy – high-dose oral steroids, immunosuppressive agents (Mycophenolate mofetil, azathioprine, methotrexate, cyclophosphamide etc.)
+• Oral therapy: high-dose oral steroids, immunosuppressive agents (mycophenolate mofetil, azathioprine, methotrexate, cyclophosphamide, etc.)

 • Plasmapheresis in severe cases

-Dr. Jeffrey Kalei
+Dr Jeffrey Kalei

-Dr. Jeffrey Kalei
+Dr Jeffrey Kalei

-Creator and illustrator at Hyperexcision.
+Author and illustrator for Hyperexcision.
 Interested in emergency room medicine.
 I have a passion for medical education and drawing.

 Post Discussion